 Indexed funds vs. Actively Managed funds: Index funds simply try to match performance of the fund to the actual daily index of the group of companies by using computers to maintain the index match by automatically buying the matching shares of each company (passive investing, computers instead of managers, low fee cost).
 Whereas actively managed funds instead have a human manager trying to pick the selected best paying investments (at larger fee cost).
 And managers might accomplish that now and then, but next year may be rather different, and it is commonly said that indexed S&P 500 earnings beat managers about 90% of the time (the lower fee is some part of it).

 So yes, there are other funds and stocks that might sometimes earn more than the S&P 500 Index (the largest of those companies are also probably in the S&P 500, contributing their share, and the 500 is diversification).
-However their downside is these currently hot stocks are more volatile, their prices can swing widely, which is great when it goes up, but is costly when it comes down.
+However their downside is these currently hot stocks are more volatile, their prices can swing widely, which is great when the market is good, but is the worst when the market crashes.
 And it does seem that the faster they grow, the faster they can fall.
 The current year 2022 is not a good year so far, with the biggest usual leaders way down (for an awakening, see current Total Returns of 60+ stocks).
 The market is usually good overall, but there certainly can be big surprises.
 If investing in individual stocks, you will need to watch closely, and know when and why to switch stocks (preferably before it changes, but that is very difficult, it happens before we know about it).
 The S&P 500 can be more comfortable long term without close watching (but it is negative too, so far this year).

 Nothing ventured, nothing gained.
 Ben Franklin said that too, but the thought is centuries older.
 Some people do fear anything in the market is too much risk for them (yes, the market can crash in bad times, but then it always has recovered, after a while).
 At least it does if it was a good investment, and the S&P 500 are the largest and most successful Blue Chip companies in the US, which is a good strong bet.